mist64/cbmbus_doc/7 JiffyDOS.md

 ### Timing Windows

-To illustrate this, let's look at a detail in the timing tables above: The hold times on a byte send are usually 7 µs, and on a byte receive, they are 1 µs: if the host puts data on a wire, it has to hold it for 7 µs for the device to be able to read it, but if the device puts data on a wire, it only has to hold it for 1 µs.
-Why is this?

-Let's investigate this with a more generic example of the C64 sending data to the 1541.
+Let's look at wire hold times by looking at the C64 sending data to the 1541.
 It sets the *Go* signal for a certain amount of time.
-Then let's assume it puts new data onto the bus every 20 µs (for simpler numbers), counting from the beginning of the *Go* signal, and then holds the wire with the data for a certain amount of time as well.
+Then it puts new data onto the bus every, say, 20 µs (for simpler numbers), counting from the beginning of the *Go* signal, and then holds the wire with the data for a certain amount of time as well.

 The 1541 runs at 1 Mhz, and the C64 runs pretty close to 1 MHz.
 The minimal loop for the 1541 to detect the signal looks like this: